chuchen2017/chuchen2017.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I am Chen Chu (初晨), a Master student at State Key Laboratory of Resources and Environmental Information System (LREIS), Institute of Geographic Sciences and Natural Resources Research (IGSNRR), Chinese Academy of Sciences.
-My research interests focus on human mobility modeling, interpretable spatiotemporal prediction, and spatiotemporal data mining.
+My research interests include human mobility modeling, interpretable spatiotemporal prediction, and spatiotemporal data mining.

 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.